Paul is an explorer of spiritual well being, and he hopes that his articles reflect this, as well as his firm belief that life is good.

 Heart And Soul

-We may sometimes worry about the part of us that is the soul; what will happen to it when the body goes?
+We may sometimes worry about that part of us that is the soul; what will happen to it when the body goes?
 If we die before we wake, which direction will it take?
-We may worry about our souls but our souls, being untroubled, do not.
-They are just fine, thank you.
-So at some fundamental level, so must we be.
+We may worry about our souls but our souls worry not.
+They are just fine.
+So at some level, so must we be.

 Soul And Spirit

 When we see the soul as a part of the higher power that is God, the soul becomes more than what we may have thought it to be.
 Instead of being a small part of us, we can see it as a very large part.
-Knowing this, we are able to move through the world doing things powered by the Spirit within.
-The Spirit is that piece of God, and the peace of God, that lies within.
+That piece of God, and the peace of God, that lies within.
 With this, all good things are possible.
-Moving through the world, our souls precede us, bringing smiles to faces from our cheer and good will, and our souls leave feelings of peace and well being in our wakes.
+Moving through the world, our souls precede us, bringing smiles to faces from our cheer and good will, and leaving feelings of peace and well being in our wakes.
 With a little faith, we can become alive to our souls and be bearers of cheer and good will, and with a little faith, we can be alive to our souls and feel for ourselves this well being.
 Faith is more than believing.
 Faith is remembering and practicing.
 We become alive to our souls when we practice being bearers of good will and well being.
 We do this with cheerful words and kindly actions, friendly greetings and wishing well so longs.
 We become alive to our souls when we remember that we are powerful spiritual beings in this physical world yet not at odds with it.
-The eternal goodness of Spirit embraces and enhances the world, and through our souls, we too enhance.
-Faith leads to trust which is letting go, allowing the untroubled spirit of God to live in us, allowing ourselves to be our souls
+The eternal goodness of God embraces and enhances the world, and through our souls, we too enhance.
+Faith leads to trust, and trust is letting go, allowing the untroubled spirit of God to live in us, allowing ourselves to be our souls

 God And Soul

 We have been told that we were made in the image and likeness of God.
 We naturally believe this to mean that we look like God, and it is comforting to know that God can have face that smiles upon us.
-But what if there is a deeper level of meaning to this idea, a spiritual level where we, as our souls, share the qualities of Spirit, the qualities of beauty and love, and all that is good.
-These are the qualities that are of God.
-Although we may not always feel untroubled, we remind ourselves of the power of faith and trust, and the power of the eternal Spirit, as we go about our business, practicing at every step.
+But what if there is a deeper level of meaning to this idea, a spiritual level where we, as our souls, share the qualities of of beauty and love, and all that is good, the qualities that are of God.
+Although we may not always feel untroubled, we remind ourselves of the power of faith and trust, and the power of the eternal spirit within as we go about our business, practicing at every step.
 And we grow, becoming that better part of us, that higher part of us that is the soul.

 We are our souls.
 We have always been our souls.
 When we were infants we knew this well, and it's probably the only thing we did know, because we could not physically tell the difference between ourselves and a hole in the wall, but we knew how to smile - and we still do.
 We may have appeared to be small, but being our souls, we were quite large.
 As we grew, we grew out of some things and we may have forgotten about soul, forgetting completely or relegating it to some little thing inside us.
 As we grew further, we grew out of more things, and as we became too big for our breeches, we grew smaller to our souls.
 It may now be time to grow back into them.